ThirdGuard/tenderly-wizard/README.md

   --- access-control-safes
   --- repo-you-want-to-run-this-wizard-in
   ```
-  - The reason for this is that the tenderly-wizard will use that repo to access the whitelisting scripts
+  - The reason for this is that the tenderly-wizard-v5 will use that repo to access the whitelisting scripts

 1. To start the tenderly wizard run:

 ```
-tenderly-wizard
+tenderly-wizard-v5
 ```

 2. The wizard will display a list of options, to get started select any of the 2 options: